ibm-cloud-docs/cephaas/cluster-health-indicators.md

 ## Understanding warnings and health states
 {: #cluster-health-states}

+Cluster status values reflect the health status from Red Hat OpenShift on IBM Cloud (ROKS).
 Warnings and health indicators help you identify the following conditions:

-- A cluster that is operating normally.
+- A cluster that is operating normally (Available status).
-- A cluster that has a warning condition.
+- A cluster that has a warning condition (Warning status).
-- A cluster that has an error or another condition that might require action.
+- A cluster that has an error or another condition that might require action (Error status).
 - A cluster that should be reviewed in more detail.
 - Clusters that already have Fusion services enabled (shown in the Storage column).
 - Clusters that might be approaching their storage quota limit.
 - Clusters with specific resource allocations (vCPU and memory values).

+For detailed cluster diagnostics and troubleshooting beyond what is shown in the IBM Fusion as a service UI, refer to the [Red Hat OpenShift on IBM Cloud documentation](/docs/openshift).
+{: note}

 ## When to open cluster details
 {: #when-to-review-details}